typesafehub/conductr-doc/src/main/play-doc/operation/DynamicProxyConfiguration.md

     * `endpoint name` is `main`
 * HAProxy frontend `my_www_frontend` is configured to listen on HTTP port `80` and will relay request for `www.acme.com` to `my_www_backend`.
 * HAProxy backend `my_www_backend` server is generated based on the backend server information contained within the [eachBackendServer](#eachBackendServer) helper function.
-* The backend server information will be updated whenever there's changes to the endpoint, e.g. bundle instances being started or stopped the within the ConductR cluster.
+* The backend server information will be updated whenever there's changes to the endpoint, e.g. bundle instances being started or stopped within the ConductR cluster.
 * All other endpoints is for configured using ConductR default configuration.
 The HTTP endpoint is exposed on the port `9443`

 ### Deploying SSL certificate